-Watch for and be a guest at the VOLUNTEER RECOGNITION LUNCH on May 19, 2018 at 11:30am at Wellshire Inn.
+Watch for and be a guest at the VOLUNTEER RECOGNITION LUNCH.
 We value and honor ALL our volunteers once a year.
 At the lovely lunch, we always provide a suitable speaker whose inspiration, vitality and information is worth taking home with you.
 This LUNCH is a way Colorado Post-Polio lets those who volunteer know how much their time and efforts matter in keeping this organization alive and thriving.

 Take part in the TRAVELING CLINIC and MINI-EDUCATIONAL MEETING.
 The Colorado Post-Polio Traveling Clinic will visit Colorado Springs for two weeks this summer.
-Tentative dates are the week of June 19 and the week of August 14.
-Information about the location and scheduling an appointment will be sent to polio survivors in the area early this spring.
 Patients receive a written Post-Polio evaluation, including a muscle test and a list of recommendations to help you preserve or improve your quality of life.
 The clinic is conducted by Dr. Marny Eulberg, a polio survivor and polio specialist and her team, including a Physical Therapist.